TNuzzi/wriststrap/README.md

     </View>

 ##### Text Formatting and Positioning
 These TSS classes provide a basic set of formatting and positing styles.
-They can be applied to any UI element that formats with the `font` style.
+They can be applied to any UI elcodeent that formats with the `font` style.

 ### Buttons